WHAT IS Print[ED]?

 HOW DOES A PROGRAM ACHIEVE ACCREDITATION?

 After completing an application, an Evaluation Team Leader (ETL) is assigned to mentor the candidate program’s instructor.
 The ETL maintains monthly contact with the instructor.
 A team comprised of industry professionals conducts the final evaluation to determine if the program has met accreditation requirements.
 An applicant program is granted 12 months to complete the accreditation process.
-Accreditation is awarded for five years, with an Annual Status Report due at the end of each academic school year.
+Accreditation is awarded for five years.
 Areas of accreditation include:

 INTRODUCTION TO GRAPHIC COMMUNICATIONS*